Gargopedia

 Grotesque.
 Cathedral of María Inmaculada in Vitoria (Spain)

-Once again, history and art join forces to show us the exciting connection between the images and their symbolism, their power of attraction and the fabulous learning and enjoyment gained, both from the images for their artistic beauty and from the meaning that always reveals a symbolism related to the historic, social, moral and psychological factors that formed part of the collective imagination in the Middle Ages.
+Once again, history and art come together to reveal the fascinating connection between images and their symbolism within the framework of gargoyles in the history of art, as well as the attraction they convey and the profound learning and enjoyment they offer, both through their artistic beauty and their meaning.
+These figures always lead us back to a symbolic universe linked to the historical, social, moral, and psychological factors that shaped the collective imagination, not only in the Middle Ages, but in all periods.

 CAMILLE, M., El ídolo gótico.
 Ideología y creación de imágenes en el arte medieval, Madrid, Ediciones Akal, S. A., 2000.